District 12 includes South Fayetteville, Mount Sequoyah, and the Downtown area.

 Washington County 2022 Redistricting

-In Arkansas, redistricting happens every 10 years, based on population changes.
-This means the boundaries of District 12 are changing with this year's elections.
-The image below shows the current and upcoming boundaries of District 12.
-The current boundaries are outlined in red.
-The new boundaries are filled in with yellow.
+In Arkansas, redistricting happens every ten years based on population changes.
+The boundaries of District 12 changed with the 2022 election.
+The image below shows the current and previous boundaries of District 12.
+The current boundaries are marked in yellow.

 Click for a General Map of all current JP voting districts.

-"I feel like the people I have represented for many years would be very well-served by Evelyn." - JP Sue Madison, 2020
+Sue endorsed Evelyn Rios Stafford to succeed her.
+"I feel like the people I have represented for many years would be very well-served by Evelyn." - JP Sue Madison

 Evelyn was sworn in to office in January 2021.